mehmetsunkur/mehmetsunkur-uol-module5-midterm/cm3005/data-sets.md

 ## Fitness for Linear Regression

 The "Spotify and Youtube" dataset is suitable for linear regression analysis because it provides a comprehensive compilation of audio features and performance metrics for the top 10 songs of various Spotify artists and their YouTube videos.
-The dataset's structure and data types make it ideal for analyzing the relationships between different attributes and metrics, such as the relationship between danceability and energy.
+The dataset's structure and data types make it ideal for analyzing the relationships between different attributes and metrics.

+## Data Collection and Timeline

+The dataset was collected on February 7th, 2023.
+The collection timeframe is specific, and the dataset provides a snapshot of the top 10 songs of various Spotify artists and their YouTube videos at that time.

+## Data Quality Assessment

+The dataset appears to be complete, with no missing values or duplicates.
+However, it is essential to verify the data quality during preprocessing to ensure that it is accurate and reliable.

+## Dataset Integration Strategy

+The "Spotify and Youtube" dataset can be integrated with other datasets, such as the "Most Streamed Spotify Songs 2024" dataset, to analyze song performance across multiple platforms.
+The common fields that can be used for merging include track name, artist, and release date.

+## Sample Size Justification

+The dataset contains approximately 10,000 entries, which is sufficient for linear regression analysis.
+The sample size is large enough to provide reliable estimates of the relationships between variables, and it represents a significant portion of the music streaming market.